gin66/FastAccelStepper/README.md

 ATTENTION: `framework-arduinoespressif32 @ 3.10006.210326` will lead to compile error for esp32 !!!

 This is an high speed alternative for the [AccelStepper library](http://www.airspayce.com/mikem/arduino/AccelStepper/).
-Supported are avr (ATmega 328, ATmega2560) and esp32.
+Supported are avr (ATmega 328, ATmega2560), esp32 and atmelsam due.

 The stepper motors should be connected via a driver IC (like A4988) with a 1, 2 or 3-wire connection:
 * Step Signal